DishbyDish/dishbydish.github.io/_pages/participate.md

 permalink: /participate/
 ---

 There are lots of ways you can get involved in Dish by Dish.
+Our project thrives with the help of digital volunteers.

-If you would like to help us by contributing an image of a menu, you can go to this [post](https://dishbydish.github.io/blog/contributing-menus/ for suggestions.
+If you would like to help us by contributing an image of a menu, you can go to this [post](https://dishbydish.github.io/blog/contributing-menus/) for suggestions.

 To begin transcribing, open the project site in FromThePage [here](https://fromthepage.com/menus).